What is Trigeminal Neuralgia?

 The area or the location of the pain depends on the branch that is affected.

 The exact cause of Trigeminal Neuralgia is unclear.
 It may occur due to a blood vessel causing pressure on the root of the nerve, which may cause the loss of myelin sheath around the nerve.
-The compression at the root may also be the result of a tumor which is pressing on to the blood vessel.
+The compression at the root may also be the result of a tumor that is pressing onto the blood vessel.

 Sometimes more than one branch of the Trigeminal nerve may be affected.
 Trigeminal Neuralgia may occasionally be associated with inflammatory disorders like Multiple sclerosis, Scleroderma, Sarcoidosis, Systemic lupus erythematosus.
 When associated with systemic diseases, it is difficult to treat.